ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202618 min read

 Ryokans can work with kids

-Some ryokans welcome children and even offer family-sized tatami rooms with futons for everyone, though many higher-end ryokans are adults-only.
+Some ryokans welcome children and offer family-sized tatami rooms with futons for everyone, though many higher-end ryokans are adults-only.
 Always check the child policy before booking.

 Location beats luxury